gitforwork2/gitforwork.github.io/_posts/2016-11-28-7-alternative-avenues-to-search-job-for-h4-ead-job.md

  But if you haven't landed on that job yet, it is a good idea to complement your job hunt through the following less common avenues

 ### 0) Friend referrals, Indeed, Dice, Monster, Linkedin, Linkup
- OK, While this post is all about alternate avenues for job hunting, lets's make sure you fully explore the usual options.
+ OK, While this post is all about alternate avenues for job hunting, lets's make sure you extracted full value out of the usual options.

  * Friend referrals are the most effective way to land an interview call and in many cases that job.
 Are you sure that you have already explored all your friends and contacts who can refer a job?
 Make sure you follow up in a nice way if it has been a while since you last asked them.
 Try to expand the circle by asking for friends of friends.
 And if you have already worked before the break, contact your old managers to see if they have any open positions.